 Click on the image to watch the previous review or go to the archives for more reviews.

-We sift through as much of the mass of papers written in the exercise sciences as we can, we pull out ones that have clear problems and could misdirect and misinform readers, and we create & present short video reviews of those papers.
+We sift through as much of the mass of papers written in the exercise sciences as we can, we pull out ones that have clear problems and could misdirect and misinform readers, we also pick out some papers with interesting data, and we create & present short video or written reviews of those papers.